Free Shipping on orders over $500. *Australia Only

 The coin in question is the 1992 Mob of Roos $1, and, according to the Royal Australian Mint (RAM), the mintage is an astonishingly low 8,000.
 The mere fact that a coin allegedly created for circulation has a mintage so low immediately raises questions – and eyebrows.
 It is, however, stated in black & white in the RAM’s 1991-92 Annual Report that a 1992 $1 coin was part of the Mint’s ‘Circulating Coin Production’, and that the mintage was 8,000.

 It’s possible the entry in the Annual Report is simply wrong, and that no $1 coins were struck.
 Alternately, it could be that the coins were struck, but subsequently melted down, or perhaps they were not dated 1992.
-There may be debate about this puzzling coin, but what is certain is that no 1992 Mob of Roos $1 has ever been sighted in circulation.
-This coin would surely be worth thousands if it ever appeared on the market!
+There may be debate about this puzzling coin, but what is certain is that there are no recorded instances of the 1992 Mob of Roos $1 being sighted in circulation.
+This $1 would be one of the rarest coins around, and would surely be worth thousands if it ever appeared on the market.

 Other low-mintage superstars!